TheStrupf/pxl-platformer/README.md

 - string.h
 - float.h

+I'll try to keep the dependency on Raylib and other external libraries low.

 ### Building

-I currently compile and run my game with GCC on Windows using a simple .bat:
+I currently compile and run my game with GCC on Windows using a simple .bat (see below).
+That .bat is located in the same folder as the src folder, next to the created game.exe, a lib folder for raylib and an asset folder for art, sounds, music and maps.
+Raylib is statically linked right now.
 ```
 cd /d %~dp0
 gcc src/*.c src/util/*.c src/game/*.c -o game.exe -O1 -Wall -std=c99 -Wno-missing-braces -I src/ -I src/include/ -I src/util/ -I src/game/ -L lib/ -lraylib -lopengl32 -lgdi32 -lwinmm